lgleto/TopNews-Andoid-iOS/README.md

 Summary
 -------

-This project describes a guide for iOS and Android mobile app development,taking into consideration the guide lines provideded by the architecture manufacturers in current analysis.
+This project describes a guide for iOS and Android mobile app development, taking into consideration the guide lines provideded by the architecture manufacturers in current analysis.
 The goal is to define a single guideline for the development of iOS and Android apps wirtten in native languages.
-The focus it's on app engine of both architectures, starting by date acquisition of data via an API, presitent storage and presenting the data to the end user.
-THe goal it's to make easier the devolpment, support and maintaince of both applications.
+The focus it's on app engine of both architectures, starting by data acquisition via an API, presitent storage and displaying data to the end user.
+The goal it's to make easier the devolpment, support and maintaince of both applications.

-This project it's writen for Android using `kotlin` but [here](https://github.com/lgleto/TopNews-iOS) the same project written for iOS using `swift`.

 Introduction
 ------------

-To do this demostration it will be used a common application as an example that exchanges information with a server through an API, and that presents that information to the user.
+To do this demostration it will be used a common application as an example that exchanges information with a server through a REST API, and that displays that information to the user.
 It also store this information so that it can be accessed in offline mode.
-This same information should be updated whenever the application establishes connection with the server.
+This same information should be updated whenever the app establishes connection with the server.
 The app will be news app that displays a list of articles in the first screen followed by an article detail, when an article is touched.
-The article detail sould presente the web page in the newspaper website or picture with the title and the discription if the internet connection is off.
+The article detail sould presente the web page in the newspaper website or picture with the title and the discription if the mobile phone is offline.

 ![App example](docs/mobile-app.png "App example")